wordswords/dotfiles/README.md

 and copy the result to the clipboard
 $ `re why are cornflakes crunchy` - this will open a web browser with the query and search reddit
+$ `gg why are cornflakes crunchy` - this will open a web browser with the query and search google

 ### `search-ebooks.sh <term>`